 The new implementation will probably be done slightly differently.
-For instance it could enforce the m4/-style layout discussed in Section 5.8 [Local Macros], page 22, and take care of copying (or even updating) third-party macro into this directory.
+For instance it could enforce the m4/-style layout discussed in Section 5.8 [Local Macros], page 22, and take care of copying (and even updating) third-party macros from /usr/share/aclocal/ into the local m4/ directory.